-- 1. Receive simulation results and metadata; exit if metadata instructs.
+- 1. Receive simulation results and metadata; exit if metadata instructs

-- 2. Perform analysis.
+- 2. Perform analysis

-- 3. Send subsequent simulation parameters.
+- 3. Send subsequent simulation parameters

 Persistent generators don't need to be re-initialized on each call, but are typically more complicated.
-The persistent APOSMM optimization generator function included with libEnsemble maintains local optimization subprocesses based on results from complete simulations.
+The APOSMM optimization generator function included with libEnsemble is persistent so it can maintain multiple local optimization subprocesses based on results from complete simulations.

-Use GenSpecs.persis_in to specify fields to send back to the generator throughout the run.
-GenSpecs.inputs only describes the input fields when the function is first called.
+Use gen_specs["persis_in"] to specify fields to send back to the generator throughout the run. gen_specs["in"] only describes the input fields when the function is first called.